plenoptic-org/plenoptic/docs/conceptual_intro.rst

    :figwidth: 100%
    :alt: Three images, all identical as far as the foveated pixel intensity model is concerned.

    Three images that the foveated pixel intensity model considers identical.
-They all have the same average pixel values within the foveated elliptical regions (an example of which is shown on each), but differ greatly in their fine details.
+They all have the same average pixel values within the foveated elliptical regions (the red ellipse shows an example averaging region at that location), but differ greatly in their fine details.

 These three images are all identical for the foveated pixel intensity model described above (the red ellipse shows the size of the averaging region at that